womanonrails/womanonrails.com/_i18n/en/_posts/2022-10-19-things-you-dont-know-about-ruby.md

 ## 8. Call method in different ways

 Ruby is an awesome programming language.
 We can call a method in many different ways.
-If you are interested in how many ways we can find for calling method, I recommend you to read Gregory Witek's article <a href="https://www.notonlycode.org/12-ways-to-call-a-method-in-ruby/" title="12 ways to call a method in Ruby" target='_blank' rel='nofollow'>12 ways to call a method in Ruby</a>.
+If you are interested in how many ways we can find for calling method, I recommend you to read Gregory Witek's article [12 ways to call a method in Ruby](https://www.notonlycode.org/12-ways-to-call-a-method-in-ruby/ "12 ways to call a method in Ruby").
 I know two more ways to call a method, and I would like to share them with you.
 To be consistent with Gregory's article, I will use the same example:

 ```ruby
 class User